bxparks/clocks/CommandLineClock/README.md

 ## Persistent EEPROM Storage on Linux

-When running on Linux (using UnixHostDuino), the timezone information that would have been stored in the EEPROM on the device is stored in a file named `commandline.dat` in the current directory.
+When running on Linux (using EpoxyDuino), the timezone information that would have been stored in the EEPROM on the device is stored in a file named `commandline.dat` in the current directory.